blender/blender/doc/python_api/rst/info_gotcha.rst

 The official answer to this is no, or... *"You don't want to do that"*.
 To give some background on the topic:

-While a script executes Blender waits for it to finish and is effectively locked until its done, while in this state Blender won't redraw or respond to user input.
+While a script executes Blender waits for it to finish and is effectively locked until it's done.
+In this state, Blender won't redraw or respond to user input.
-Normally this is not such a problem because scripts distributed with Blender tend not to run for an extended period of time, nevertheless scripts *can* take a long time to complete and it would be nice to see progress in the viewport.
+Normally, this is not such a problem because scripts distributed with Blender tend not to run for an extended period of time, nevertheless scripts *can* take a long time to complete and it would be nice to see progress in the viewport.